drcount-root/JavaScript-Concepts/Storage/Cookie/README.md

 ### How long can a Cookie last?

 > The duration of a cookie can be set when the cookie is created.
 By default, the cookie is destroyed when the current browser window is closed, but it can be made to persist for a length of time after the page is closed.

-Some cookies are ‘session cookies’, which means they only exist when your browser is open and are automatically deleted when you close your browser or quit the app.
+> Some cookies are **session cookies**, which means they only exist when your browser is open and are automatically deleted when you close your browser or quit the app.

-> Other cookies are ‘persistent cookies’, meaning they survive after your browser or app is closed and can be used by websites or apps to recognize your computer when you re-open your browser or app later.
+> Other cookies are **persistent cookies**, meaning they survive after your browser or app is closed and can be used by websites or apps to recognize your computer when you re-open your browser or app later.
+To let cookies survive a browser close, we can set either the `expires` or `max-age` option.

 <br>